material-motion/material-motion/concepts/primitives.md

 #### Timelines can drive these primitives

 The timeline's progress can drive Tweens.
 For example: a fade-in animation could occur during the first 50% of a timeline.
+Scrubbing the timeline would scrub the animation as well.

 There is no known benefit to driving Gestural or Physical Simulation Primitives with a Timeline; it is also not particularly clear what that would mean.